Carla Azar

-Carla Azar is an American drummer from Huntsville, Alabama and member of the band Autolux.
-She also plays guitar, bass guitar, keyboards, and sings.
+Carla Azar (June 15, 1972) is an American drummer from Huntsville, Alabama and member of the band Autolux.
+She is a multi-instrumentalist, and also one of the lead singers in Autolux.

 Azar played drums on Jack White's albums Blunderbuss, Lazaretto, and Boarding House Reach, and also played live on tour with him.
 From 2009–2011, she collaborated with painter Mark Whalen (also known as Kill Pixie) on art exhibitions, creating music for installation rooms.
 She had a role in the 2014 film Frank starring Michael Fassbender and Domhnall Gleeson.

-Azar also played drums for Ednaswap for two albums and an EP.
-In addition, she played drums, as well as some percussion, on Come To Where I'm From (2000) by Joseph Arthur.

 Career

 The band Autolux formed in 2001 in Los Angeles.
 She met Eugene Goreshter while writing the score for Accidental Death of an Anarchist, a play by Nobel Prize winner Dario Fo.
 She met Greg Edwards while he was playing in his previous band, Failure.
 In August 2000, Autolux made their debut, playing two shows at the Silverlake Lounge.
 On March 1, 2001, the band released a self-produced EP entitled Demonstration.
 It contained five songs recorded on an 8 track in their rehearsal space.
 After impressing record producer T Bone Burnett during a performance, Autolux signed to DMZ, a record label created by Burnett and the Coen Brothers.

 In 2002, Azar and Josh Klinghoffer supported Vincent Gallo as his tour band in support of his album When.
 Besides drums, she played guitar and mellotron on the tour.

 Azar played drums on The True False Identity (2005) by Burnett and Curtains (2005) by John Frusciante.

 In May 2011, she began recording with Jack White on his first solo album, Blunderbuss.
 In 2012, she toured with White's touring band, The Peacocks.

 In 2014, she co-starred as part of an ensemble cast in the film Frank, directed by Lenny Abrahamson, starring Michael Fassbender as Frank.